 Know the eight parts of the biological classification system.
 Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
 You can remember this with a clever mnemonic: ‘Dumb Kids Playing Chess On Freeway Get Smushed’

 Photosynthesis is the process carried out by green plants, green algae, and certain bacteria, in which the energy from sunlight is trapped by the green pigment chlorophyll and used for the synthesis of glucose.
 These organisms are able to carry out photosynthesis due to the specialized organelle called a chloroplast.
 In the chloroplast, carbon dioxide, water, and energy from the sun are used to produce adenosine triphosphate (ATP), which is a cellular fuel that provides the energy to produce glucose from carbon dioxide and water, liberating oxygen in the process.
 An organism that is able to produce its own food is termed an autotroph, and most autotrophs use photosynthesis to live.
 In contrast, heterotrophs are organisms that cannot produce their own food.

 20. Anatomy and Physiology

 Because anatomy and physiology is such a broad subject, we suggest a variety of topics.
-Check out Pocket Prep’s ATI TEAS app for specific A&P help.
+Check out Pocket Prep’s Nursing School app for specific A&P help.